Winnie Byanyima: Executive Director of UNAIDS since 2019

 Byanyima was appointed as the executive director of UNAIDS in August 2019, by the United Nations Secretary-General, António Guterres, following a comprehensive selection process that involved a search committee constituted by members of the UNAIDS Programme Coordinating Board.
 In her new position she concurrently serves as a United Nations Under-Secretary-General.

 In addition to her role at UNAIDS, Byanyima also serves a two-year term as a member of the World Bank Group’s (WBG) Advisory Council on Gender and Development.
 Since 2022, she has been a member of the Commission for Universal Health convened by Chatham House and co-chaired by Helen Clark and Jakaya Kikwete.

-At the recent 2024 International AIDS Conference in Munich urged Gilead Sciences to allow Lenacapavir to have generic licensing access to the UN-backed Medicines Patent Pool so that whereby cheaper generic versions could be sold under licence in low- and middle-income countries similar to Gilead Sciences existing relationships with the MPP and Indian generic companies access to HIV medicines.
+At the recent 2024 International AIDS Conference in Munich she urged Gilead Sciences to allow Lenacapavir to be generically licensed to the UN-backed Medicines Patent Pool (MPP) so that cheaper generic versions could be sold in low- and middle-income countries.
+Gilead Sciences already licenses Bictegravir, another HIV drug, to the MPP.